Archaeology and scheduled monuments

 Who to contact

-Our senior planner archaeologist, Gillian King, can be contacted on all matters related to archaeology within the borough.
-He can advise where to find further information relating to the historic environment.
+Our borough archaeologist can be contacted using the contact us 'design and conservation' button on this page or email firstname.lastname@example.org.
+The archaeologist can advise where to find information relating to the historic environment.

 Archaeology and my property